| Title: | Interface to the 'Nominatim' API |

 custom_query |

-Named list with API-specific parameters, for example
+A named list of API-specific parameters, for example

 |